Sheree1986/Sheree-Edmund-Portfolio/High_Paw/README.md

 This project fulfill job function 1 through 6 as a Fullstack MERN Application:

-**This includes:**:
+**This includes the following competencies:**:

 <details>

 🐾 JF 1.1 Can explain all stages of the software development life cycle (what each stage contains, including the inputs and outputs)
 🐾 JF 1.5 Can follow software designs and functional/technical specifications 🐾 JF 1.6 Can follow company, team or client approaches to continuous integration, version and source control